tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

                                     keepdims=True)
             expectation_w += V_sampled @ sigmoid(self.W.T @ V_sampled + self.c).T

-        # Finally, we have to divide by the number of samples
+        # Finally, we have to devide by the number of samples
         # we have drawn to calculate the expectation
         return (
             expectation_w / float(tune+num_examples),